 The changes relating to the levy came into operation on 2 July 2018.

-The first annual indexation of the maximum levy amount and the payable dwelling amount is on 1 July 2019.
+The first annual indexation of the maximum levy amount and the payable dwelling amount was on 1 July 2019.

 You may also be interested in....